shinhugh/dynamicArray/README.md

 #### `dyArr_appendElement()`
 Append a pointer to the back, as the last element.

+#### `dyArr_concatenate()`
+Concatenate two arrays and place the result in a new array.

 #### `dyArr_removeElement()`
 Remove the pointer at the specified index.
-This does not free the memory held by the element itself at the address inside the removed pointer.
+This does not free the memory held by the element itself at the address inside the removed pointer, so free that first if necessary.

 #### `dyArr_removeAllElements()`
 Remove all pointers.
-This does not free the memory held by the elements themselves at the addresses inside the removed pointers.
+This does not free the memory held by the elements themselves at the addresses inside the removed pointers, so free those first if necessary.

 #### `dyArr_getCount()`
 Get the total number of elements stored.